Service Bulletins Book

 Each book comes with an adhesive bookplate giving the serial number in this limited edition of 1000.
 There is room for you to inscribe your name and the chassis number/s of the cars you own, and at the back of the book are pages reserved for your notes in case there are features or specifications about your car which you want to include for reference.
 The idea is that, one day in the far-off future when you have gone to meet your maker, your car might still be around and with it this numbered, annotated reference to its innermost workings and secrets.

-I have another reason for numbering the bookplates and it has to do with possible future books in my History of Jensen series.
-The series will, I hope, expand to include two more volumes of Service Bulletins as well as other publications covering different kinds of stuff.
-I want each of these to come with a numbered bookplate too — so it would be nice to collect them all with the same number!
+I have another reason for numbering the bookplates and it has to do with future books in my History of Jensen series.
+The series has already expanded to include more volumes covering different kinds of Jensen stuff.
+Each of these comes with a numbered bookplate so you can collect them all with the same number.

 To order a Service Bulletins book, go here.
 You can pay by Paypal, bank transfer or good old-fashioned cheques or checks, same as when the cars were made.

-The Service Bulletins book has been produced for true enthusiasts among the worldwide Jensen fraternity, of whom I count myself lucky to know many.
+The Service Bulletins book was produced for true enthusiasts among the worldwide Jensen fraternity, of whom I count myself lucky to know many.
 To all of you, I commend the book and hope you enjoy it.